Ivanhahanov/mallory-operator/intruder/README.md

 # Intruder Image
 Container with tools for threat modelling
+> [!IMPORTANT]
+> **Intruder** is intended for supervised and ethical use only.
+The utility does not have a web-shell and can only be used for demonstration purposes.
+>
 ## Docker(local)
 ```sh
 docker run --rm -p 8080:8080 explabs/mallory-intruder "ping -c 5 google.com"